Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 This is a tutorial written to support the **Reference Graph Pangenome Data Analysis Hackathon 2023 Nov.
 13-17 in Cape Town, South Africa**.
 The aim is to provide detailed instructions on how to create a pangenome reference graph with Minigraph-Cactus then use it for some downstream analysis like variant calling and genotyping.

 Unlike some previous workshops, and most of the existing Cactus documentation, this tutorial will focus on whole-genome human data.
 As such, it will need to be run over a period of time longer than a typical workshop session.
-The running times and memory usage of each command will be given.
+The running times and memory usage of each command will be given wherever possible.

 Slack (`#refgraph_hackathon_2023`) will probably be the best place to reach out to me (Glenn Hickey) for support.

 ## Key Reference Material

-Please visit these links for related material and background information before proceeding further. **The first link is essential and should absolutely be consulted before continuing and the rest are highly recommended.**
+Please visit these links for related material and background information before proceeding further. **The first link is essential and should absolutely be consulted before continuing, and the rest are highly recommended.**

 * [Minigraph-Cactus Manual](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md): This is essential to read, and includes several small examples (with data) that should be run before tackling whole-genomes.
 * [Minigraph-Cactus Paper](https://doi.org/10.1038/s41587-023-01793-w): The methods are described in detail here.